 Note: the school does not have a specific 'Intimate care policy' since we are a day school and this policy is not relevant to our pupils.

 PROCEDURES & RESPONSIBILITIES

 SUSPECTED CHILD ABUSE OR ILLEGAL BEHAVIOUR

-Any such suspicions or concerns will be reported to Designated Safeguarding Leads:
+Any such suspicions or concerns will be reported to: Paul Jones (Headteacher) or Matt Farrah the DSL.